Written by

 What teams use it for

-When a task belongs in the open, tag @Computer in the message box in a shared channel or group conversation and describe what you need in plain language.
+When a task belongs in the open, tag @Computer in the message box in a shared channel or group conversation and describe what’s needed in plain language.
 That works best when other people need visibility or want to add context.

 When the work is more individual, send Computer a direct message.
-That is a better fit for first drafts, quick research, or tasks you want to shape before bringing them back to the team.
+That is a better fit for first drafts, quick research, or tasks that need shaping before bringing them back to the team.

 Computer may ask follow-up questions before it starts.
 That usually means it is clarifying the goal or the output.
 Once it has what it needs, it can keep working in the background while you move on to something else.